ThioJoe/Auto-Synced-Translated-Dubs/README.md

 **WHISPER - Generate automatic subtitles to facilitate editing** [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1XWig4fk9BN0gwcj9kp3n6yXevAcDLM8j?usp=sharing)
 - Sorry, I didn't translate Google Colab into English
 - Generate automatic subtitles
- - It generates from audio, so convert your video to mp3 and upload (uploading video to Google Colab is very bad)
+ - It generates from audio, so convert your video to mp3 and upload (uploading video to Collab is very bad)
  - After generating and downloading, use [Aegisub](https://github.com/Aegisub/Aegisub) (Just open their website and download) to organize the subtitles.
 Remember, the better and more synchronized the subtitles are, the better your final result will be.

 **EDGE-TTS - TTS without API** [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1Em_fn0QmN5Bln9uXr4mlnQZLOiG4tO2L?usp=sharing)